thesadru/disnake/docs/migrating_to_async.rst

     def on_voice_state_update(before, after): pass
     def on_socket_raw_send(payload): pass

 Note that ``on_status`` was removed.
-If you want its functionality, use :func:`on_member_update`.
+If yo want its functionality, use :func:`on_member_update`.
 See :ref:`discord-api-events` for more information.
 Other removed events include ``on_socket_closed``, ``on_socket_receive``, and ``on_socket_opened``.

-Coroutines
+Corotines
 -----------

-The biggest change that the library went through is that almost every function in :class:`Client` was changed to be a :doc:`coroutine <py:library/asyncio-task>`.
-Functions that are marked as a coroutine in the documentation must be awaited from or yielded from in order for the computation to be done.
+The biggest change that the library went throgh is that almost every function in :class:`Client` was changed to be a :doc:`corotine <py:library/asyncio-task>`.
+Functions that are marked as a corotine in the documentation must be awaited from or yielded from in order for the computation to be done.
 For example...

 Before: